Request a Metal Injection Molding Quote

 1. During Molding

 Dimensions control flow length, pressure transfer, packing effectiveness, and whether thin downstream features can fill consistently.
-Long thin sections, narrow ribs, and abrupt section changes often increase the risk of density imbalance and incomplete feature definition.
+Long thin sections, narrow ribs, and abrupt section changes often increase the risk of density imbalance, incomplete feature definition, and unstable green part handling.

-If you are reviewing where dimensional instability starts in early processing, see our article on the MIM injection molding process.
+If you are reviewing where dimensional instability starts in early processing, see our MIM injection molding page for the molding-stage link between feedstock flow, cavity filling, gate logic, and green part quality.

 2. During Debinding